 - Midge pupa in black, olive, red size 10-18

 - Shuttlecock in black, tan, olive and grey, size 12-20

 - F fly in black, tan, olive and gray, size 12-20

 - Daddy long legs (crane fly) size 10-14

 The above fly selection will cover ninety percent of days for the novice fly fisher, meaning you spend more time fishing a fly than scratching your head while looking blankly at a huge selection of flies.

-If you’re still struggling to catch, maybe you should book some fly fishing lessons to make sure you are using them correctly!
+If you’re still struggling to catch, why not book some fly fishing lessons?
+We would love to help you!